michaelsanford/Tip-Tap/README.md

 ## Description

-Tip-Tap is a fun and educational typing game designed for young children learning to recognize letters and practice typing.
-The game displays large ASCII art letters made from the letter characters themselves, and players must press the corresponding key to score points.
+Tip-Tap is a fun and educational typing game designed for young children learning to recognize letters and numbers while practicing typing.
+The game displays large, colorful characters and players must press the corresponding key to score points.

 ## Features

-- Large, colorful ASCII art letters for easy recognition
+- Large, colorful letters and numbers for easy recognition
+- Configurable character sets (letters, numbers, or both)
 - Joyful responses and encouragement for correct answers
 - Score tracking
 - Simple, kid-friendly interface